Cytoid/Cytoid/README.md

 Because of license restrictions, it is impossible to include these assets in this repository.
 Please manually install them by using Unity's built-in Asset Store.

-Refer to [this issue](https://github.com/TigerHix/Cytoid/issues/20) for more information.
+Refer to [#20](https://github.com/TigerHix/Cytoid/issues/20) for more information.

 ## Release History

+* 1.1
+    * Fix severe performance issue
 * 1.0
     * First public release
     * Bug fixes